r03n3h/Mini-Arcade/README.md

-# Mini Arcade (ESP32 + SSD1306) — Snake • Tetris • Pong • Breakout • Flappy • Invasion
+# Mini Arcade (ESP32 + SSD1306) — Snake • Tetris • Pong • Breakout • Flappy • Invasion • Frogger • Pacman

 A tiny, vertical (portrait) **mini-arcade** you can build with an ESP32 and a 128×64 OLED (SSD1306).
 The project started from a great base by **Dododomme** (Snake, Tetris, Pong).
 This fork **adds**: